Meet Claire

 CPD:

-I am continuously learning so that I can provide the best support for mums.
+I am continuously developing my knowledge and skills so that I can provide the best support for mums.
 These are just some of the areas I have covered in this extra training:

 I am a registered BACP member, and you can find confirmation of this at https://www.bacp.co.uk/search/Register.
 This means my qualifications meet the approved standards, and I am bound by the BACP code of ethics.